xoac/discovering-blog/_posts/2020-03-08-replace-all-String.md

 I was trying to escape some chars (` `, `=`, `,`).
 This chars should be escaped in [influx db line protocol](https://v2.docs.influxdata.com/v2.0/reference/syntax/line-protocol/#special-characters)

 First what I have done was to search [String doc] but there is only [replace] method.
+So I have decided to implement it manually.

 **First implementation**

 Great!
-Using [replace] we can easily build our first implementation:
+Using [replace] from std we can easily build our first implementation:
 ```rust
 #[inline]
 fn escape_with_replace(s: &String) -> String {